 Low Carbon

-Low carbon energy relates to electricity that falls outside of the traditional renewable sources, but that has been generated with lower emissions than the standard output of brown
+Low carbon energy relates to electricity that falls outside of the traditional renewable sources, but that has been generated with lower emissions than the standard output of brown energy sources.

 Technologies would include Good Quality CHP, biomass, large scale hydro and, perhaps controversially, nuclear.